SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/battle/battle_creek_redd_qc.md

 -   65.7 % of values in the `start_number_flow_meter` column are NA.
 -   91 % of values in the `start_number_flow_meter_80` column are NA.
 -   There are a lot of 0 values.
 Could these be NA?
-TODO Add in start, end, time, start\_80, end\_80, time\_80, see if I can fix format of them first

 ### Variables: `end_number_flow_meter`, `end_number_flow_meter_80`